LightWave 3D: Nodes

 NewTek expanded LightWave's parameter setting capabilities with a node graph architecture (Node Editor) for LightWave 9.
 This Editor enabled broad hierarchical parameter setting on top of its fixed and stack-based parameter setting support.
 Example node types include mathematical, script, gradient, sample, instance, group, and shader.
 Nodes are usable within the Surface Editor, Mesh Displacement, and Virtual Studio features.
 A node plug-in API was released for third party developers to add their own nodes.

+In LightWave 2018, the shading pipeline was extensively revamped to support Physically Based Rendering.
+This substantially enhanced the Node Edition functionality for surfacing, whilst removing the legacy shading pipeline.

 A notable example of third-party node development is Denis Pontonnier's Additional Nodes.
 These free nodes enable modifying images, renders, procedural textures, Hypervoxels, object motions, animation channels, and volumetric lights.
 Also they enable particles and other meshes to drive node parameters.
+These nodes have been integrated into LightWave 2025.

 Scripting

 LScript is one of LightWave's scripting languages.
 It provides a comprehensive set of prebuilt functions you can use when scripting how LightWave behaves.
+LScript was deprecated as of LightWave 2020.

 With LightWave 11, NewTek added Python support as an option for custom scripting.

+LightWave 2025 added Python 3.x scripting with a switchable mechanism between Python 2.7 and Python 3.14 for legacy Python script support.